 Shigella is another strain of bacteria that lives in feces.
 It typically infiltrates drinking water through sewage contamination or flooding and can cause bloody diarrhea, fever and stomach pain.
 These symptoms usually start 1-2 days after consumption and can last a week or more.

-The Potential Health Risks
+The Potential Health Risks of Contaminated Water

 If you come down with a waterborne illness, we recommend consulting your doctor about the best treatment options.
 These will likely include bed rest at home with plenty of fluids and pain medication.
 However, some more severe cases may require hospitalization.